 - The resolution - It passed.
 There was very little argument because there was a desperate need to bring women into the new state.
 Delegates believed the law would attract single, marriageable as well as married women to the state.
 They also passed a community property law whereby the wife jointly owned everything she and her husband acquired during their marriage.

-- 4th Debate: What should be the boundaries of the new state?
+- 4th Debate: What boundaries should delineate the new state?

 - The debate - On one side, delegates argued that a 450,000 square mile area was too vast for one state and instead recommended an eastern boundary that is almost the same as that with today's Nevada.

 Gwin, however, argued that any constitution should cover the California mapped by Charles Preuss who worked with Fremont.
 They argued that a big state would solve the issue of slavery once and for all and that in the long run, the Pacific coast would have much more power in the Union.
 However, some delegates distrusted Gwin, arguing that Congress would reject a big state, send back the constitution and require another convention - a convention that would reopen the issue of slavery and make California a slave state.